MogaVlad/miniChef/README.md

 ## About

 This project was originally built in **August 2023** during a web development internship at **Cylex**.
-In **May 2025**, it was upgraded to bring it up to current standards, including migrating to the Gemini AI API, improving prompt engineering for better recipe validation, and refining the UI/UX.
-In **May 2026**, it was further expanded with authentication, a Supabase backend, a community recipe-sharing system, and account-based recipe saving.
+In **May 2026**, it was upgraded to current standards — migrating to the Gemini AI API, improving prompt engineering for better recipe validation, refining the UI/UX, adding authentication (with a localStorage fallback for offline use), a Supabase backend, a community recipe-sharing system with content moderation, and account-based recipe saving.

 ## Features

 - **AI Recipe Generation** — Enter ingredients and a category to get complete, step-by-step recipes
-- **Authentication** — Sign up and log in with email/password, powered by Supabase Auth
+- **Authentication** — Sign up and log in with email/password (Supabase Auth), with a localStorage fallback when no `.env` is configured
 - **User Profiles** — View and edit profile details, change password with validation rules
-- **Save Recipes** — Save your favorite generated or popular recipes to a personal, account-based collection
+- **Save Recipes** — Save your favorite generated or community recipes to a personal, account-based collection
-- **Community** — Share recipes with the community, browse by category, like and save other users' recipes
+- **Community** — Share recipes with the community, browse by category, like, save, and report other users' recipes
+- **Content Moderation** — Blacklisted-term validation prevents inappropriate recipes from being posted
+- **Photo Attachment** — Authors of custom (non-AI) recipes can attach a photo URL
+- **AI Author Attribution** — AI-generated recipes shared to the community are credited as "miniChef AI - shared by [user]"
+- **Popular Recipes** — Home page carousel dynamically shows the top 4 most-liked community recipes
+- **Duplicate Prevention** — Identical recipes cannot be posted to the community twice
 - **Browse Categories** — Breakfast, Soups, Salads, Dinner, Desserts, Quick Meals, Lunchbox, and Vegetarian
-- **Popular Recipes** — Curated recipe carousel on the home page with save functionality
 - **Billing Section** — Profile page includes plan info and upgrade placeholder
 - **Responsive Pages** — About Us, Help & Support (FAQ + contact form), and Terms & Privacy